PrefectHQ/prefect/docs/concepts/deployments.md

 ## Deployment API representation

-When you create a Prefect deployment, it is constructed from deployment definition data you provide and additional properties calculated by client-side utilities.
+When you create a deployment, it is constructed from deployment definition data you provide and additional properties set by client-side utilities.

 Deployment properties include: